 Beauty Is Never Tarnished: Played straight and averted, depending on which girl you're talking about.
 Played straight - Shanna is thrown from the car and lands on the road apparently undisfigured while Lanna Frank hits the dashboard amid broken glass that doesn't cut her face.
-Also Zoe makes it through the first car chase without a single scratch and barely any dirt, despite getting thrown off the car into a field.
+Also ZoŽ makes it through the first car chase without a single scratch and barely any dirt, despite getting thrown off the car into a field.
 Averted - Pam's face gets covered with blood as she is killed.
-Jungle Julia's leg gets ripped off in the crash and Arlene gets hit head-on in the face by car machinery.
+Jungle Julia's leg gets sliced off in the crash and the spinning wheel of Mike's car rips Arlene's face off.

 Bechdel Test: The second group of girls pass this just fine.
 They do briefly talk about the men in their lives but they also talk about their work, films, cars, guns and the time ZoŽ fell in the ditch.

 Black and Gray Morality: Abby and her friends aren't terribly nice people, playing some pretty cruel jokes on Lee (who is an airhead but doesn't do anything otherwise to deserve that treatment) and then dumping her as collateral with seriously sleazy guy (while she is unconcious and lying about her being a porn star) so they get be insanely reckless with a car.
 Of course the villain is a lot worse...